PanK0/TalkingChalks/README.md

 TalkingChalks is an IoT system that can be used in a museum.
 It can help visitors during the tour providing information about the museum, the statues and the story behind them.
 A smartband with the most suitable profile will be provided to each visitor, so that can everyone can have a customized experience.

-## 2nd Delivery
+## 3rd Delivery
-As requested, [HERE](https://github.com/PanK0/TalkingChalks/blob/master/2nd_delivery.md) are the second delivery updates.
+As requested, [HERE](https://github.com/PanK0/TalkingChalks/blob/master/3rd_delivery.md) are the third delivery updates.

 ## Authors
 [Domiziana Catalano](https://www.linkedin.com/in/domizianacatalano/)